 Chigger mites are microscopic in size - about 1/20 inch.

-How Do Chiggers Look Like?
+What Do Chiggers Look Like?

 Chiggers are bright red with hairy bodies that appear velvety.